AntonVanAssche/music-controls.nvim/README.md

 :MusicPrev spotify 4        # Skip the 4 next tracks.
 :MusicPause spotfy          # Pause the current track.
 :MusicListPlayers           # List out all players available.
+:MusicLoop Track            # Keep repeating the current track.
+:MusicLoop                  # Set the repeate mode to None or Track, depending on the current mode.
 :MusicShuffle spotify       # Toggle shuffle mode.
 ```